 BT deals start from around £25 per month for an ADSL or entry-level fibre service.
 Faster fibre deals start at about £27 and top out around £30.
 Choosing a TV bundle will bump the cost up by around £10+, depending on additional channel packs.

-Virgin’s cheapest package starts at around £28, up to approximately £50 for the very high-speed fibre connections.
+Virgin’s cheapest package starts at around £28, up to approximately £50 for the best speeds.
 But as mentioned above, it can provide a much faster service.
 Virgin Media TV bundles do get quite expensive if you have very fast broadband and lots of premium movie and sports channels.
 Though a basic bundle is available for about £30, and Virgin TV can provide a massive amount of both live and on-demand content.

 BT broadband deals (without TV) have an installation charge of either £9.99 or £19.99.
 Virgin Media’s standard set up fee is £35.

-Virgin does occasionally offer free setup deals, but you’ll need to keep an eye on the special offers as this doesn’t tend to be available for long.
+BT often has deals with free setup.
+Virgin does occasionally offer free setup deals too, but you’ll need to keep an eye on the special offers as this doesn’t tend to be available for long.

 It’s rare that BT isn’t offering a free gift, usually a BT Reward Card (a prepaid credit card loaded with cash).
 They’re often quite generous too, so this can add up to a significant saving.